jtmoon/nichi/README.md

 nichi
 =====

-**nichi** is a Javascript Date library that provides basic methods when interacting with dates.
+**nichi** is a Javascript Date library that provides basic methods when interacting with dates. *nichi* is the 音読み for *day* in Japanese.

 Features
 --------